 4,000 deliveries, with an average daily census in excess of 400 patients.

-KDHCD is also the primary site of recently accredited residency programs
+KDHCD is also the primary site of ACGME-accredited residency programs

-in Family Medicine, Emergency Medicine, Psychiatry and Transitional Year.
+in Family Medicine, Emergency Medicine, Psychiatry, Anesthesiology, and

 To respond to the growing health care needs of the area it serves and because

 of its commitment to graduate medical education, KDHCD continues to make